 What to Do If You Have an Infestation

 So, what should you do if you find that you’ve already started harboring pests in your pantry?
 All is not lost.
 First, remove any food items that have been damaged by pests and dispose of them.
 Second, clean the pantry thoroughly.
 Sweep or wipe up any spilled foods.
 Clean all shelving and mop the pantry floor.
 Finally, contact an experienced exterminator to ensure that your pests are gone for good.
 Dugas Pest Control can help ensure that your food and family stay safe and sound.
-Call today for more information about our pest control options, (888) 606-9282.
+Call today for more information about our pest control treatment and prevention options.

 Are You Storing Pests in Your Pantry? in Louisiana

 Baton Rouge LA | Acadiana LA